Webinar

 Public waters are defined in statute and include lakes, wetlands and watercourses of certain sizes and characteristics.
 A 2024 statute revision clarified that public waters are not determined by their inclusion in or exclusion from the Public Waters Inventory (PWI).
 However, because the PWI is such an important tool, the DNR has been directed to update the PWI over the next eight years.
 The PWI update will provide better water resource protection and a shared understanding for landowners, local governments and the public at large.

-The PWI is the result of a 1979 directive for the DNR to assemble County maps and lists of water bodies in Minnesota that met the statutory definition in Minnesota Statute 103G.005 of “public waters.”
+The PWI is the result of a 1979 directive for the DNR to assemble county maps and lists of water bodies in Minnesota that met the statutory definition in Minnesota Statute 103G.005 (opens in a new browser tab) of “public waters.”
 The original PWI was completed in the mid-1980s.

 The PWI is an important tool for the DNR, local governments, other state agencies, landowners and anyone else who wants to identify the locations of public waters in Minnesota.
 The presence of a public water carries benefits and obligations for riparian landowners.
 Public waters are held in trust by the state for the benefit of all Minnesotans.
 As such, the DNR is charged under state law with regulating activities within public waters to ensure the public’s collective interest in those waters is protected.

 The PWI is also used to determine buffer requirements under the Buffer Law.
-Minnesota's Buffer Law establishes new perennial vegetation buffers of up to 50 feet along rivers, streams and ditches that help filter out phosphorus, nitrogen and sediment.
+Minnesota's Buffer Law requires perennial vegetation buffers of up to 50 feet along rivers, streams and ditches that help filter out phosphorus, nitrogen and sediment.
 More information is available on the DNR Buffer Mapping Project webpage.

 The DNR is authorized to change the PWI under certain conditions, one of which is to make corrections.
 The PWI update will remove waterbodies that are on the inventory that don’t meet the statutory definition and add waterbodies that are not on the inventory that do meet the statutory definition.